43ravens/ECget/docs/developers.rst

 .. note::

     Before contributing new features to ECget,
-    please consider whether they should eb implemented as an extension instead.
+    please consider whether they should be implemented as an extension instead.
     The architecture is highly pluggable precisely to keep the core small.